We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 What's the evidence quality?
 Are your AI classifications based on verified tags (confirmed) or behavioral heuristics (likely)?
 Warclick's transparent detection methodology shows you the confidence tier behind every classification.

 Which stages of the pipeline involve AI?
 Is AI in the design phase?
 Coding?
 Code review?
 Testing?
-The most advanced teams use AI across the entire pipeline.
+The most advanced teams use AI across the entire pipeline, not just in the editor.

 How does adoption correlate with retention?
-In our data, teams with high AI adoption and all-branch visibility have significantly lower attrition.
+In our platform data (Q1 2026), teams with high AI adoption and all-branch visibility have lower reported attrition than teams with low adoption.

 AI adoption data is only useful if you're measuring all branches — here's why.